ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 ```

 ### PGDBj
+CYP716A1 and CYP93E1 were searched in the Ortholog Database of PGDBj.

 ### Ensembl Plants
 Pairs of orthologous genes (55,316 gene pairs) between Arabidopsis and soybean were retreaved from the FTP site of EnsemblPlants release 54 (http://ftp.ebi.ac.uk/ensemblgenomes/pub/plants/release-54/tsv/ensembl-compara/homologies/glycine_max/Compara.107.protein_default.homologies.tsv.gz).